 Literary titles are more offbeat, more "arty" again, but just as eye-catching in their way...

-4. You'll find the two types of fiction in different sections of the bookshop
+4. You'll find them in different sections of the bookstore

 One last point...